 With 345 days of sunshine annually, cycling provides an active mode of transportation that perfectly meshes with this seaside city’s breezy outdoor lifestyle.
 The city is working hard to reach its goal of being the most bike-friendly urban center in the nation, as a host of progressive initiatives illustrate.

 Maverick civic leaders understand that a thriving bike culture requires the foundation of bicycle-friendly roads.
 With over 60 miles of bike-only routes and 20 miles of new designated bike boulevards, Long Beach is dedicated to creating a safe and solid infrastructure.
 On two new protected downtown bikeways, ridership has increased by 33% and bike accidents are down by 80% just one year after implementation.

-Until then, Bike Saturdays is helping to increase casual weekend bike traffic.
+Bike Saturdays is helping to increase casual weekend bike traffic.
 Pedal to dozens of local eateries and shops on Saturdays and receive cyclist-only discounts.

 Die-hard bikers already know that pedal power is beautiful, but Long Beach takes aesthetics to the next level.
 200 colorful works of art are actually municipal bike racks.
 These functional sculptures are spread around town, providing a decorative place to park your bike while you shop, dine or sightsee.

 Bikestation Long Beach is a valet-attended indoor bicycle parking station, rental and repair shop, the first facility of its kind in the country.
 It is strategically located on the First Street Transit Mall, the city’s public transportation hub.
 This seamlessly connects cyclists to other transportation modes, perfectly complimenting a car-free lifestyle.